isomerpages/mof-vital/pages/contact-us.md

       - phone: ""
       - email: ""
-      - other: We are committed to ensuring that your identity and all disclosed information shall be treated with the strictest confidence.
-No action will be taken against any person who submits a report that is made in good faith, based upon genuine concerns.
+      - other: We are committed to ensuring that your identity and all disclosed information during Whistleblowing shall be treated with the strictest confidence.
+No action will be taken against any person who submits a report made in good faith, based upon genuine concerns.
 However, we will act against any person who makes false, malicious or frivolous report, including reporting the matter to the police.
     title: Confidentiality
 locations:
   - address: